Improving your fitness can sometimes feel like rocket science.

 Sprint intervals may also have a more significant impact on your mental health than traditional cardio.

 BDNF is essential to brain health, and low levels of BDNF have been associated with outcomes like depression, Alzheimer’s, epilepsy, anxiety, and impaired learning.
 BDNF levels naturally decline with age, but we can increase them with proper exercise and diet.

 And even just a small handful of sprints can offer big benefits.

 “It appears that repeating sprints is required for training to be effective.
 However, to date, all the available evidence suggests that [sprint interval training] protocols with fewer (two to three) and shorter (10-20 second) sprints are as good or better than the classic [sprint interval training] protocol at improving important health markers.”

 While athletes who are required to sprint multiple times per competition need the training to mimic such rigors, the average Joe simply looking to get in better shape can see results from performing a small number of short sprints during their routine.

 And notice we did not mention you have to reach a certain speed to reap these benefits.
 You don’t need to be Usain Bolt to sprint your way to better health—you just need to run or pedal hard.
 If you’re brand new to the idea of sprints, you can start by trying a REHIT protocol.
 This calls for two, 20-second bursts of maximum-intensity exercise among otherwise low-intensity, steady-state cardio.
 The entire workout should last about 10 minutes.
 This is generally easiest to perform on an exercise bike (an air bike works best).

 2. Thou Shalt Strength Train

-Lifting weights are often seen as a young man’s game.
+Lifting weights is often seen as a young man’s game.